-There shall be no automatic progression for designated positions.
-Progression to a higher step shall be through operation of the Technical Merit Progression process detailed in Appendix B.
+- b) Progression through the scale from step 2 to step 7 shall be by way of automatic annual increment. - c) Progression to step 8 and to step 9 shall be through operation of the Technical Merit Progression process detailed in Appendix B.